alastair0xff/document_classifier/README.md

 is added, we get a small performance hit, dropping by 0.0194, with further details provided below.

+The model has generally very good performance as shown by the F1 scores.
+By including the 'other' class, we do capture the few test examples that aren't part of the regular class list, but we do get a number of false positives; a handful of documents are misclassified as 'other', as show by its' low precision.

 ```
 Accuracy: 0.9174757281553398
 Difference from previous model: -0.0194